 Veto any membership or dismiss any members from the Association for conduct considered by the Committee to be disgraceful.

 Spend the funds of the Association to further the object of the Association defined in paragraph 2, without reference to a General Meeting.

 Recommend alterations to the rules of the Association subject to confirmation by the next General Meeting of the Association.

-In consultation with the Patron invite Guests to the Annual Reunion Dinner.
+In consultation with the Patron invite Guests to Reunion Events.